 The requirements of the characterisation of the safety profile have changed with the emergence of molecularly targeted agents (MTAs), immunomodulating drugs and other non-cytotoxic agents.
 These types of agents may have other types of toxicity and are often dosed differently compared to conventional chemotherapy.
 The dose-finding process and concepts such as dose limiting toxicity (DLT) may therefore need to be addressed differently than for standard cytotoxic agents.
-This is discussed in section 6.2.1.
+This is discussed in Section 6.2.1.
 Furthermore, cumulative incidences of adverse events by toxicity grade alone are not sufficient to characterise the toxicity profile.
-The impact of an adverse drug reaction (ADR) on the benefit-risk balance may for example differ importantly depending on how the incidence, prevalence and severity change with time on treatment, and on the possibility to alleviate the ADR by dose reduction or interruption.
-This is addressed in section 8.